20 Types of Caterpillars in New Jersey

 10. Parsley Caterpillar

 The parsley caterpillar is common throughout the Northeast.
 They are types of caterpillars in New Jersey that can cause severe damage to garden parsley plants.
-It’s not uncommon for the caterpillars and their frass (fecal matter) to completely defoliate a parsley plant.
+It’s common for the caterpillars and their frass (fecal matter) to completely defoliate a parsley plant.

-While they’re mostly found on parsley, they have been found on other members of the Apiaceae family; celery.
+While they’re mostly found on parsley, they have been found on other members of the Apiaceae family, such as celery.
 This caterpillar feeds mainly at night when leaves are wet from dew or raindrops.

 Spraying with Bt products such as Dipel, Thuricide, and Bio-Thuricide can be effective against the parsley caterpillar.